KittenzExe/bundled-sveltekit/README.md

 # Bundled SvelteKit

-Play on words with Bun SvelteKit along with Tailwindcss.
+Play on words with Bun SvelteKit along with Tailwindcss, bundled together for a faster start to development.

 Designed to save time (or at least, save time for my workflow with svelte).